16 Types of Crassula Varieties with Names and Pictures

 Crassula cotyledonis also called Crassula dubia is a small succulent shrub with broad, paddle-shaped, blue-gray leaves covered in a soft buzz which protects it from intense sunlight.

-The fleshy leaves and stems in Crassula dubia store water which allows this plant to go for a considerably long period without being watered making it one of the popular drought-tolerant plants for any space.
+The fleshy leaves and stems on Crassula dubia store water which allows this plant to go for a considerably long period without being watered placing it among drought-tolerant plants for any space.

 4. Woolly Crassula (Crassula tomentosa)